SEMICeu/documentation/toolchain.md

 The toolchain foresees in error reporting and user feedback in 2 major channels:
  - via the _generated_ repository
- - via the CircleCI interface
+ - via the CI/CD (CircleCI) interface

 When the artefact generation is successful, i.e. technically successful, the _generated_ repository contains the intermediate processing data including logs from the artefacts generators in the directory `report`.
-In SEMIC it is [here]().
+In SEMIC it is [here](https://github.com/SEMICeu/uri.semic.eu-publication://github.com/SEMICeu/uri.semic.eu-generated/tree/master/report).
 A successful execution is thus equivalent with a commit to the _generated_ repository where the content of the publication point is updated to reflect the change done by the editor.
 To know if the issue is a content issue (category 1) or an artefact generator issue (category 2) the report directory contains the aggregated content, serialised as a json file, produced in the aggregation phase.
 If the content is present in the aggregated file, then the issue is most likely a category 2 issue.